Active-CSS/active-css/README.md

 Just that alone would be a major game-changer for simplifying web development.
 That was version 1 of Active CSS released at the start of 2020.

 The language is in continual development, but work now tends to stay offline until in a stable condition to be put on the latest branch.
 Then it gets tested on a wider scale until it seems stable enough for release.
 It's cross-browser, so will work on all modern browsers back to ES6.
+You don't have to wait several years before it is safe to use new commands.

 ACSS is all about manual coding and taking back control of UI with a method that is scalable for complex websites.
 It has a near instant load-time.